Reference

 CAP Routes

-Format: CAPROUTE_[Name]
+Format: CAPROUTE_[routeID]_[Name]

-Example: CAPROUTE_ALPHA
+Example: CAPROUTE_103_ALPHA

 CAP routes define the patrol paths for CAP units.
 They are tied to specific stages and zones.

-CAP Zones
+FARP Zones

-Format: CAPZONE_[Name]
+Format: FARP_A|B_[Name]

-Example: CAPZONE_BRAVO
+Example: FARP_A_HOUSTON

 Mission Types